Michelle31Kin/Course_complete/README.md

 # Course_complete
+### Assignment status
-I have completed this course's assignment.
+I have completed the course assignment.